mrdanbrooks/mrdanbrooks.github.io/drafts/2015-02-09-forwarding-restricted-ssh-user.md

 We want to do this under the ``Match User`` directive so that this only applies to our special user.
 So where could we store the keys?
 Well, anywhere you want, but as an example lets put it in another users ssh directory that we can log into.
-Note: for this example to work, we need to set ``StrictMode no`` - this sounds really scary but what it means is
-> If this file, the ~/.ssh directory, or the user's home directory are writable by other users, then the file could be modified or replaced by unauthorized users.
-> In this case, sshd will not allow it to be used unless the StrictModes option has been set to "no". (from ``man sshd``)

 Edit the server settings in ``/etc/ssh/sshd_config``